rschristopher/rschristopher.github.io/src/currency/sovereignty/level-3.md

 Non-custodial on-chain payments enable direct peer-to-peer transactions without intermediaries, exactly as Bitcoin was intended to be used.
 This is a critical step towards personal sovereignty, sending and receiving Bitcoin securely.
 For example, a local merchant might pay a supplier directly with BTC for monthly inventory, or a freelancer could receive client payments, all recorded immutably on-chain.
 This mirrors traditional commerce under a gold standard but with digital precision.

 This level is about true control over payments, free from custodial risks, but it comes with trade-offs: on-chain fees and confirmation delays make it less practical for small and frequent payments.
-It’s a critical step toward financial independence, ideal for significant transactions.
+It’s a critical step toward financial independence.